alexteghipco/MetaAnalysisResources/GettingStartedWithNeurosynth.md

 # More complex stuff you can do

 So these are the basic analyses you can do in Neurosynth.
 But let's look at some other cool things you might try.
 For example, let's say you want to try to split semantic studies into different groups based on the different word frequencies they use.
-To do something like that you might try adding this to the snippet of matlab code from above where we extracted study info using pmids:
+To do something like that, you would need to extract word frequencies for studies frequently using the phrase "semantic", then pass those frequencies on to some kind of clustering algorithm.
+Here's how we would do this in MATLAB.

+First, we would load in the study-level word frequencies, which are the "features" of Neurosynth:

  	>> fileID = fopen('/Users/alex/Downloads/current_data/features.txt'); % load in word frequencies
  	>> tmp = '%s ';
  	>> tmp2 = repmat(tmp,1,3229); % each column in the features file is a frequently used word
 	>> f = textscan(fileID,tmp2,'delimiter','	');

+Then we would extract the group of studies for which we would like to identify subgroups based on their word frequencies:

+	>> feat = cellfun(@(v)v(1),f); % this extracts the first row of each cell array, which is really just the column name in the features.txt file (studies 		are rows and each column is a NS term; values are frequencies at which a study uses a term)
+	>> [C,ia,ib] = intersect(feat,'semantic'); % the string here should map onto the term you'd like to isolate
+	>> tmp = str2double(f{ia}); % extract study frequencies for selected term (and convert to double array)
+	>> id = find(tmp > 0.001); % the number here should match the minimum rate at which you want a study to use your selected phrase
+	>> studyFq = cellfun(@(v)v(id),f,'UniformOutput',false); % extract word frequencies for studies that match the criterion
+	>> studyFq = str2double(horzcat(studyFq{:})); % convert word frequencies to double
+	>> pmid = studyFq(:,1);% extract the study ids that match the criterion
+	>> studyFq(:,1) = []; % remove pmids from word frequencies
+	>> feat(1) = []; % remove pmids from list of terms

+If we already had a list of pmids compiled, we could do this instead in order to extract the word frequencies for those studies:

 	>> clear dCheck
 	>> dCheck = str2double([f{1}]);